 How can public education meet the needs of the diverse peoples who live in this democracy?
 That is the central question explored by the Master in Teaching program.
 We examine what it means to base teacher education and public education on a multicultural, democratic, developmental perspective and how evidence-based assessment can promote these values.
 Using an interdisciplinary approach, we address three major concepts throughout the Master in Teaching curriculum.
 We carefully explore the intersections of theory and practice in each conceptual domain in order to effectively support student learning.

 We construct curriculum based on Evergreen’s strong commitment to diversity because we believe that both teaching and learning must draw from many perspectives and include a multiplicity of ideas.
-Rather than erasing or marginalizing differences, we examine and consciously act on differences such as ethnicity, race, class, gender, culture, religion, language, ability, and sexual identities.
-We expose Master in Teaching candidates to the consequences of their multicultural encapsulation to assist them in developing critical consciousness.
+Rather than erasing or marginalizing differences, we examine and consciously act on differences such as ethnicity, race, class, gender, gender expression, culture, religion, language, ability, and sexual identities.
+We expose Master in Teaching candidates to the consequences of their multicultural encapsulation to assist them in developing critical consciousness and equity pedagogies.

 Future teachers must provide K-12 students with culturally responsive, equitable learning experiences, and opportunities to develop critical consciousness.